• Skip to primary navigation

 This recipe is gluten free and uses a gluten free flour blend.
 I love Bob's Red Mill 1 to 1 Flour but any gluten free flour blend will work.

-If not gluten free simply substitute regular All-Purpose Flour for the GF flour.
+If not gluten free simply substitute regular All-Purpose Flour for the gluten free flour.

 Muffin batter in ceramic bowl with blue spatula.